-Pollution has left people in some areas with limited access to water, and the water they have access to may be contaminated with pollutants that can endanger their health.
+Pollution has left people in some areas with limited access to water, and the water they have access to may contain pollutants that endanger their health.
 Plastic waste has become a serious problem in many parts of the world, with plastic containers filling bodies of water and washing up on beaches.

-These changes have had dramatic effects on the environment and on fish, animals, and plants.
+These changes have dramatically affected the environment, fish, animals, and plants.
 In some cases, populations of animals and fish have dramatically declined, which has devastated local economies.
-Small pieces of plastic in the water supply also pose risks to people because plastic that is ingested can harm human health.
+Small pieces of plastic in the water supply also pose risks to people, because the chemicals in plastic can harm human health.

 Pollution from manufacturing and other sources can also impact soil quality.
-If soil becomes contaminated with pollutants, food that is grown there can also become contaminated.
+If soil becomes contaminated with pollutants, crops can also become contaminated.
 People who consume those crops may later develop cancer and other illnesses.

 In some cases, soil that has been contaminated is unsuitable for agriculture.
 That means that farmers must look for new places to grow crops, figure out how to get by with less income from farming, or look for another way to support their families.

 The burning of fossil fuels has led to a sharp increase in levels of greenhouse gases in the atmosphere and contributed to climate change.
-People who live in urban and coastal areas and those who depend on fishing to earn a living are disproportionately affected.
+People who live in urban and coastal areas and those who depend on fishing are disproportionately affected.
 Weather-related disasters that are linked to climate change also disproportionately impact those groups.

 Climate change has led to rising sea levels that have threatened coastal communities.
 In some cases, people have been forced to abandon areas that they and their families have called home for generations and relocate to higher ground to live in relative safety.

-Around the world, groups who have been most affected by climate change are disproportionately made up of people of color.
+Around the world, groups who have suffered from climate change are disproportionately people of color.
 Those communities were often already struggling to deal with environmental degradation and a variety of health problems.